jheffat/DPJ/README.md

 # 🔐 DPJ - CLI Data Cryptographic Tool

 **DPJ** is a command-line data encryption tool, an improvement of [Fixor](https://github.com/jheffat/-FiXOR) 2.50(Discontinued).
-The Name Fixor changed to DPJ in honor of the my first encryption tool developed in QBasic and Visual Basic (2003–2007), DPJ is faster and packed with new features designed to keep your data safe.
+The Name Fixor changed to DPJ in honor of the my first encryption tool developed in QBasic and Visual Basic (2003–2007), DPJ is faster, AES-Like secure, and packed with new features designed to keep your data safe.
 Is a lightweight CLI tool, encrypt/decrypt files securely using custom-built methods.
 Good tool to encrypt your work projects or your sensitive data(documents, PDFs, photos, videos, etc.). -->✨ [Changelog](https://github.com/jheffat/DPJ/blob/main/CHANGELOG.md)

 ## ❓Why the name change?